nmshd/documentation/_docs_operate/configuration.md

   **OAuth2**

-  The OAuth2 authentication provider is used to authenticate the request to the webhook using OAuth2.
+  The OAuth2 authentication provider is used to authenticate the request to the webhook using the client credentials flow of OAuth2.
 The Connector will send a bearer token as part of the request in its Authentication header.
 To configure the OAuth2 authentication provider, you need to provide the following parameters:

   - **type** `"OAuth2", required`